 So what’s true about CBD?

-Whether you are looking for a medical marijuana clinic in Toronto or trying to get your medical marijuana license in Ontario to grow, CBD is legal everywhere in Canada.
+Whether you are looking for a medical marijuana clinic in Toronto (such as the Canna Clinic) or trying to get your medical marijuana license in Ontario to grow, CBD is legal everywhere in Canada.